 - Manly Tears: They were shed at the end of ROH Punk: The Final Chapter, which was held in home town of the main eventing Second City Saints for added measure.

-- Morality Pet: El Generico for Kevin Steen; Jimmy Jacobs played this for Lacey, with the two eventually reversing roles.
+- Morality Pet: El Generico for Kevin Steen, until he wasn't anymore; Jimmy Jacobs played this for Lacey, with the two eventually reversing roles.

 - Mr. Fanservice: Jack Evans, Tyler Black, Adam Cole, Cedric Alexander

 - Ninja: The ninja, the ninja, Red Ninja and Ninja Cheetah of Pro Wrestling RESPECT (AKA, ROH's Academy shows before it became more heavily associated with CHIKARA).
 The Briscoes would use the Ninja's masks to attack the Kings Of Wrestling for Assaulting their father.